Douglas J Aveda Institute

 Showing demographic groups with ≥ 5 graduating students.

-The student demographic with the highest graduation rate at Douglas J Aveda Institute is Female and Hispanic or Latino (91.3% graduation rate).
-Across all , Asian Female students have the highest graduation rate (72.4%).
+The student demographic with the highest graduation rate in 2021 at Douglas J Aveda Institute is Male and Black or African American (100% graduation rate).
+Across all , Asian Female students have the highest graduation rate (72.9%).

 The department of education defines graduation rate as the percentage of full-time, first-time students who received a degree or award within 150% of "normal time" to completion.